Saturday, April 11, 2026

 This is another article in that same theme: the history of computer science in Austin.

-Several professors at UT and their collaborators have been working to document the history, restoration, preservation, and archiving of historical computing, especially associated with UT Austin and the UT Austin Computation Center.
-The effort began in 2025 with an emphasis on Decwar, among the first multiplayer computer games (eighteen players battling across a shared galaxy) developed in 1978 on UT Austin's DECsystem-10, AKA PDP-10.
+Several faculty and alumni of UT and their collaborators [1] have been working to document the history, restoration, preservation, and archiving of historical computing, especially associated with UT Austin and the UT Austin Computation Center.
+The effort began in 2025 with an emphasis on Decwar, among the first multiplayer computer games (eighteen players battling across a shared galaxy) developed in 1978 on UT Austin's first time-sharing system, the DECsystem-10 (PDP-10).
 That project will continue including oral interviews.
 The goal of this short blog is simply to link to the excellent work they are doing; it's part of Austin's history.

 https://decwarorg.blogspot.com/p/about.html